zed-io/kolektivo-wallet/CONFIG.md

 e.g. When archiving `.env.alfajores`, use the staging Codepush key.

+For Android you will have to place the Deployment key in `strings.xml`.
+To do generate the deployment key using this command `appcenter codepush deployment list -a Zed-Labs/kolektivo -k`.
+After that place that key in the CodePushDeploymentKey string in the `strings.xml` file.

 ## Future Update

 The next goal is to commit encrypted versions of the above files to the repo, where a developer can simply authenticate with GCP and have the files decrypted.